scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 	*aspect_ratio*

 **Fullscreen mode**
 	Switches between playing games in a window, or playing them in fullscreen mode.
-Switch between the two by using :kbd:`Alt + F5` while in a game.
+Switch between the two by using :kbd:`Alt + Enter`.

 	*fullscreen*